 For a hotel experience in bustling modern day Tokyo that allows you to sense the beauty and elegance of times gone past, Hotel Gajoen offers a stay unlike anywhere else.

 Stepping into Hotel Gajoen Tokyo transported me to a world of elegant opulence that you have to see to believe.
 The huge, sweeping roof conceals a complex filled with museums, galleries, tea rooms, waterfalls, ponds filled with koi carp, and my personal favourite, a bathroom coated in gold leaf!
 Despite the sprawling building, there was never a moment where I felt lost as I was escorted straight to an elevator which swept me up to the front desk.
 Immediately greeted by a kimono clad concierge, the omotenashi hospitality and friendly service made my stay a delight.
-With only 60 luxurious suite rooms, Hotel Gajoen Tokyo is the perfect choice for travellers who want to experience traditional Japan with all the luxury of a five star hotel.Karan
+With only 60 luxurious suite rooms, Hotel Gajoen Tokyo is the perfect choice for travellers who want to experience traditional Japan with all the luxury of a five star hotel.Reviewed by Rebecca

 - Address: 1 Chome-8-1 Shimomeguro Meguro-ku, Tokyo 153-0064, Japan